move-language/move/language/documentation/book/src/unit-testing.md

 ### Running Tests

-You can then run these tests with the `move package test` command:
+You can then run these tests with the `move test` command:

 ```
-$ move package test
+$ move test
 BUILDING MoveStdlib
 BUILDING TestExample
 Running Move unit tests